 Abraham decides to plead with God to possibly forestall any punishment.
 Although he is no doubt familiar with some of the grievous sins committed by the cities, his nephew Lot lives in Sodom.
 While he tries to strike a bargain with God in order to save the cities, God teaches him (and us) a valuable lesson about character and what it means to be perfect.

-Abraham begins his bargaining by appealing to God's fairness and righteousness of not condemning the guiltless and innocent with those who are guilty and deserve correction.
+Abraham begins his bargaining to save Sodom by appealing to God's fairness and righteousness of not condemning the guiltless and innocent with those who are guilty and deserve correction.

 The Lord replies to the negotiations not with wrath or with condemning Abraham for not trusting God's judgment.
 Instead, Jesus agrees that the reasoning used to spare the cities makes sense!

 What is eye-opening is that Jesus does not stop Abraham as he continues to argue for lower and lower numbers of righteous needed to spare the cities.
-Will the cities be spared if 45 Godly people are found?
-What about 40?
-How about 30 or even 20?
+Will the cities be spared if forty-five Godly people are found?
+What about forty?
+How about twenty?

-Abraham then makes his last appeal.
+Abraham then makes his last appeal for Sodom.
 He is well aware that God has indulged his desire to be as merciful as possible.
 Prefacing his last argument with acknowledging God's graciousness toward him, a case is made to forestall total destruction if only ten righteous can be found.